SagarS137/NeuroTone/README.md

 # Neurotune: The Model Surgeon 🧠

-**Neurotune** is an automated fine-tuning workbench designed to democratize LLM adaptation.
+**Neurotune** # NeuroTune 🧠

+NeuroTune is a full-stack application designed to streamline the fine-tuning and evaluation of AI models.
+It features a modern **Next.js frontend** for managing experiments and a **Python backend** for handling training logic and dataset processing.
 It provides a visual interface for managing datasets, selecting base models (Llama 3, Mistral, Gemma, GPT-2), and monitoring training jobs with full reproducibility.

 ## 🚧 Status: Active Development
 *Current Version: v0.1.0 (Frontend Architecture)*